ajktown/docs/dev/activity_diagrams/shared-resource.md

 ## Overview

-Share feature is basically share your word card with others by generating SharedResourceDomain.
+`Shared resource` is is a feature that you can share your own resource with others using `SharedResourceDomain`.

 ## POST shared-resource